 The acoustical background signal of a scene, or "ambience/atmo", is a very special kind of audio source.
 It cannot be recorded dry, nor can it be mapped to a single point source.
-In principle it could be produced by the superposition of numerous audio sources in space, but often this would either be inefficient (e.g. trees in a forest) or impossible (live ambience from a venue).
+In principle, it could be produced by the superposition of numerous audio sources in space, but often this would either be inefficient (e.g. trees in a forest) or impossible (live ambience from a venue).

-Thus a group of several audio objects forming an array of virtual loudspeakers is used to reproduce a stereophonic recording of the ambience.
-These group of loudspeakers can be chosen from a 3D preset, for example the Dolby setup 5.1.4, or the Auro3D setup 9.1, in each case without a center loudspeaker.
+Thus, a group of several audio objects forming an array of virtual loudspeakers is used to reproduce a stereophonic recording of the ambience.
+These group of loudspeakers can be chosen from a 3D preset, for example the Dolby setup 5.1.4, or the Auro3D setup 9.1, in each case without a Center loudspeaker.
 If no preset is available, one can define an equal-sided cube around the listener.

-These audio objects are "diegetic", i.e. they do - exactly as their visual counterparts - not move in response to head rotation.
+These audio objects are "diegetic" (=belonging to the picture), i.e. just like their visual counterparts, they do not move in response to head rotation.
 This does imply that their incidence angle in relation to the head changes with head rotations and thus the HRTFs change.
+"Non-diegetic" sounds are static and don't change with head rotations, e.g. the voice of the narrator or accompanying background music.
+Their HRTFs stay stable with head rotations which means that the sound objects move relative to the picture!

-The eight signals of the ORTF-3D microphone are utilized in this way to build up an optimal 3D live ambience in the VR environment.
+The eight signals of the ORTF-3D microphone are reproduced on the group of 8 virtual loudspeakers to build up an optimal 3D live ambience in the VR environment.